 is a graduate of Eastern Mennonite University where she majored in Early Childhood Education and minored in Music.
 While at EMU, Kimberly sang in the Chamber Singers for four years under the directorship of Kenneth Nafziger.
 She is now a full-time stay-at-home mom with two young energetic boys after having taught kindergarten in the Anchorage School District for five years.
 Kimberly has been singing with the Alaska Chamber Singers since 2000.

 is a music educator who grew up in Anchorage singing with her family, school, and church.
-She received her Bachelors in Music Education from Baylor University and a Masters in Education from the University of Alaska Anchorage, with an emphasis in secondary choral curriculum.
-She has been teaching music in the Anchorage School District for ten years and currently is the choir director at South Anchorage High School.
-Rebecca also adjuncts at UAA and enjoys producing musicals.
-In her spare time she likes to read, bike, and craft.
+She received her Bachelor's degree in music education from Baylor University and a Master's degree in education from the University of Alaska Anchorage, with an emphasis in secondary choral curriculum.
+She has been teaching music in the Anchorage School District for thirteen years and currently is the choir director at South Anchorage High School.
+Rebecca also enjoys producing musicals, reading, and enjoying the outdoors.

 was born and raised in Anchorage and graduated from the University of Alaska Fairbanks with a bachelor's degree in music education.
 Meredith teaches music both at Mountain View Elementary School and privately, and is a church accompanist and youth director at her home congregation.
 She is an accomplished trumpeter and pianist, and has a knack for learning how to play new instruments.
 When she's not singing, strumming or blowing her horn she enjoys hiking, running, and skiing, and playing with power tools.